 No one likes dealing with a fussy baby.
 It’s so hard to figure out why they’re fussing, and while you’re trying to think clearly she just keeps wailing.

-I’m sure it’s no fun for the baby either because she has no way of telling you what’s bothering her.
+It’s no fun for the baby either because she hurts and has no way of telling you what’s bothering her.

 Fussiness could be caused by dozens of problems, so please don’t assume you have too much milk based on that alone.
 But if she’s extra fussy in combination with one or two other symptoms from this list, it makes a really strong case for an oversupply issue.